crillab/metrics/docs/md/wallet.md

 Globally, the Analysis object is composed of five parts:

 * `getters` to get basical objects from the analysis
-* `checkers` that permits to check many important information about the analysis
+* `checkers` that permit to check many important information about the analysis
-* `manipulations` that permits to manipulate the state of the analysis
+* `manipulations` that permit to manipulate the state of the analysis
-* `figures` that permits to draw some tables and plots representing the data
+* `figures` that permit to draw some tables and plots representing the data
-* `others` that corresponds to operations like exporting.
+* `others` that correspond to operations like exporting.

 ## Create/Import/Export an Analysis